 Data First: Cross-Justice System - England and Wales

 This dataset connects Ministry of Justice data from the civil and family courts with different areas of the criminal justice system.
 This presents an unprecedented opportunity to understand cross-cutting questions about the overlaps and intersections between users of services in different justice jurisdictions.

 Data is available on an individual person- and case- level, from the start of criminal prosecutions in the magistrates’ courts and Crown Court, through to periods spent in prison custody or under supervision of the probation service.
+Data from the offender assessment system is also available, providing an insight into the risks and needs associated with individual offenders.
 Additionally, data is available on adults and children involved in family court cases to do with child custody, care arrangements, divorce or adoption, as well as people (and companies) involved in civil cases as claimants or defendants.
 This will enable insights on end-to-end user journeys across the criminal, family and civil justice systems.

 Component datasets and linkage

-The cross-justice system linkage is composed of several datasets: Magistrates Court defendant data, Crown Court defendant data, family court data, civil court data, prisoner custodial journey data and probation data.
+The cross-justice system linkage is composed of several datasets: magistrates' courts defendant-level data, Crown Court defendant-level data, family court data, civil court data, prisoner custodial journey data, probation data and offender assessment system data.
 The dataset uses a cross-justice system linking dataset which acts a lookup to connect de-identified records that refer to the same people across the different MoJ datasets.

+Data First: Cross-Justice System - England and Wales